Film, Video, Animation and New Genres Courses

 3 cr.
 Undergraduate.

-Course Rules: May be retaken w/chg in content to 9 cr max.
+Course Rules: May be retaken with change in content/topic to 6 cr max.
+Portfolio elective.

 3 cr.
 Undergraduate.